ainsleys/derivadex-api-docs/source/includes/main.md

 }
 ```

-You can cancel existing orders by specifying specific attributes in the `CancelOrder` command's request payload.
+You can cancel existing orders by specifying specific attributes in the `CancelOrder` command"s request payload.

 type | field | description
 -----|---- | -----------------------
 string | t | Command type, which in this case will be `CancelOrder`
 dict | c | Command contents containing the order being canceled
 string | c.symbol | Currently always `ETHPERP`.
 New symbols coming soon!
-bytes32_s | c.orderHash| The first 25 bytes of the order's unique hash that is being canceled.
+bytes32_s | c.orderHash| The first 25 bytes of the order"s unique hash that is being canceled.
 bytes32_s | c.nonce | An incrementing numeric identifier for this request that is unique per user for all time
 bytes_s | c.signature | EIP-712 signature of the order cancellation request